semperfitodd/aws_lakeformation/README.md

-# AWS LakeFormation with Glue
+# AWS Lake Formation with Glue
 This Terraform project manages a variety of AWS resources, including S3 buckets, AWS Glue configurations, and Lake Formation settings.
 It's designed to ensure that only the correct roles have query access to these resources.
 ## Project Structure
 ```plaintext